Excuse me, hero, I’m in need of your service.

 Many people take the freelance route, allowing them to show their animation skills as experienced animators over time.
 Freelancing offers a varying salary depending on your hourly rate and how many clients you have throughout the year.

 As far as an hourly rate goes, character animator salary reports show a range.
-Character animators might make $21.54/hour in an entry-level position, $40.50/hour in a mid-level position, and $56.41/hour in an upper-level position.
+On average, the average salary for character animators is $21.54/hour in an entry-level position, $40.50/hour in a mid-level position, and $56.41/hour in an upper-level position.

 Software Tools Character Animators Use

 Character animators need to be familiar with a variety of computer software programs.
 A company’s choice of animation programs varies, so animators must be willing to adapt and learn different tools as needed.
 Here are a few of the best animation software available: